shadybraden/shadybradencom/content/article/website.md

  you should get a success!

  i have my domain setup through cloudflare, so its just a few clicks, then done! see https://shadybraden.com

+## now, whenever i make a commit to this git repo, cloudflare automatically builds this website and updates it. all for free (minus domain cost)